Klipper3d/klipper/docs/Command_Templates.md

   SET_PIN PIN=my_led VALUE=0
 ```

-The terminal will display the description when you use the `HELP` command or the autocomplete function.
+This will be showing is you use the `HELP` command or use the autocomplete
+function.

 ## Save/Restore state for G-Code moves